GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 Use Case: Lake Formation is ideal for creating a centralized data repository where you can aggregate data from multiple sources, including Amazon RDS, and prepare it for Machine Learning analysis.
 It provides tools to manage data access, ensure data quality, and integrate with other AWS analytics services.

+## tag-based access control

+With Lake Formation tag-based access control, you can manage permissions using tags and grant cross-account permissions

 # AWS Compute Optimizer

 helps you identify the optimal AWS resource configurations, such as